hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 ## Jul 15th, 2014

 - Tap on the nearby friends message to get a more thorough explanation of who's nearby to share with.
+- Set how your name will appear to others during app setup

 ## Jul 14th, 2014